Rob Pegoraro writes about interesting problems and possibilities in consumer technology.

 But wait, there’s more.

-My time at the Post goes back in 1993, when I started work as a part-time “copy aide”; over the years at 1150 15th Street NW, I sorted mail and answered phones, wrote for almost every section of the paper (National, Metro, Style, Sports, Business, Health, Food, Home, Weekend, Real Estate, Outlook, Sunday Arts, Sunday Source, Travel, Book World and the Magazine), and appeared on the front page all of three times.
+My journalism career effectively began at the Washington Post in unglamourous fashion in 1993, when I started work as a part-time “copy aide.”
+Over the years at 1150 15th Street NW, I sorted mail and answered phones, wrote for almost every section of the paper (National, Metro, Style, Sports, Business, Health, Food, Home, Weekend, Real Estate, Outlook, Sunday Arts, Sunday Source, Travel, Book World and the Magazine), and appeared on the front page all of three times.

 Speaking of college, I have no real academic qualifications for my work.
 I graduated from Georgetown University’s School of Foreign Service in 1993 with a degree in international relations, and without taking a single course in journalism or computer science.

-My work also has me on TV (including maybe 10 seconds on the NBC Nightly News and a longer spot on MSNBC’s Countdown, where Keith Olbermann quizzed me about the lost iPhone 4 prototype), radio (WAMU’s Kojo Nnamdi Show has me on every few months), and podcasts (the Motley Fool’s Motley Fool Radio).
-And I’ve spoken at events hosted by such groups as South By Southwest Interactive, the Consumer Electronics Association, Free Press, the New America Foundation and the Future of Music Coalition.
+My work also has me on TV (including maybe 10 seconds on the NBC Nightly News and a longer spot years ago on MSNBC’s Countdown, where Keith Olbermann quizzed me about the lost iPhone 4 prototype), radio (WTOP has had me on semi-regularly), and podcasts.
+And I’ve spoken at such events as Web Summit, SXSW, CES, Collision, and Viva Technology.

 As for my spellcheck-defying last name, it comes from a lovely town in northern Italy called Vicenza, not far west of Venice.
-Here’s how I pronounce it (but using the short “a” you’d hear in Italy instead of the long “a” my ancestors switched to after settling in the Midwest is okay too):
+Here’s how I pronounce it; if you use the short “a” one would hear in Italy instead of the long “a” my ancestors switched to after settling in the Midwest, that’s fine too:

 - Twitter: what I call my “public notebook,” that’s the first place I’m likely to share some amusing, insightful or irrelevant observation

-- My public Facebook page: where you can learn 25 random things about me
+- My public Facebook page: where you can see the occasional selfie and learn 25 random things about me

 - LinkedIn: the most current, detailed version of my resume

-- Flickr: mostly albums from conferences and trips, plus the occasional screenshot
+- Flickr: photos from conferences, trips, and around town, plus the occasional screenshot

 - About.Me: this exercise in self-marketing seems redundant at this point